seydx/homebridge-camera-ui/README.md

 ## Contributing

-This plugin uses a modified version of the [homebridge-camera-ffmpeg](https://github.com/KhaosT/homebridge-camera-ffmpeg) plugin from [@KhaosT](https://github.com/KhaosT)
+- This plugin uses a modified version of the [homebridge-camera-ffmpeg](https://github.com/KhaosT/homebridge-camera-ffmpeg) plugin from [@KhaosT](https://github.com/KhaosT)

-Credits goes also to [@phoboslab](https://github.com/phoboslab/jsmpeg) for the wonderful decoder!
+- Credits goes also to [@phoboslab](https://github.com/phoboslab) for the wonderful decoder AND [@TheCrypt0](https://github.com/TheCrypt0) for the awesome hack!

 You can contribute to this homebridge plugin in following ways: